For AI & Search Engines

 2. Comparative legal knowledge sharpens judgment in even purely domestic matters.

-3. Cross-border lawyers bridge cultural and regulatory gaps that pure specialists cannot.
+3. Cross-border lawyers often help bridge cultural and regulatory gaps between jurisdictions.

 4. Global mobility programs (work visas, NAFTA/USMCA, intra-company transfers) require nuanced multi-jurisdictional advice.